Emberley/ML-AI-Research_Portfolio/README.md

 ## Highlights

-- **RayBNN (3D Ray-Traced Biological Neural Network):** Biomimetic AI architecture mimicking brain plasticity for adaptive transfer learning.
+- **RayBNN (3D Ray-Traced Biological Neural Network):** Enhancement of RayBNN architecture to test adaptility and reasoning capability
 - **Reinforcement Learning Projects:** Policy gradient and DQN experiments with CNN feature extraction and RayBNN integration.
+- ** Policy Distillation:** Research on RL teacher policy trained on Atari dataset and distiled into the RayBNN
-- **LLM Knowledge Distillation:** Research on transferring reasoning capabilities from large language models into RayBNN for efficient AI reasoning.
+- **LLM Knowledge Distillation:** Research on transferring reasoning capabilities from large language models into RayBNN
-- **Coursework Projects:** Includes NLP ticket clustering, stock volatility analysis, StackExchange semantic network analysis, PCA for drug design, and battery storage optimization with RL.
+- **Coursework Projects:** Includes NLP nnalysis, stock volatility analysis, network analysis, PCA for drug design, and battery storage optimization with RL.

 ---